Earthbadger/WindowCaptureMod/README.md

 2. Copy `WindowCaptureMod.dll` to your `EmuVR\Mods` folder.
 3. Create a folder named `WindowCapture` inside `EmuVR\UserData`.
 4. Copy `SpoutWGCSender.exe` & `SpoutDX.dll` to `EmuVR\UserData\WindowCapture\`.
+5. Make sure `SpoutWGCSender.exe` & EmuVR are set to run on the same GPU

 ## Usage